HDSim-AI/.github/profile/README.md

 ## What is this?

-Household decisions — trip planning, residential relocation, evacuation — are negotiated by household members, not computed by one equation. **PEMAND** (Persona-Enriched Multi-Agent Negotiation for Household Decision-Making) simulates that negotiation: survey records become theory-grounded personas, members propose independently, and a moderated multi-agent conversation converges on the household's decision.
+Household decisions like trip planning, residential relocation, and evacuation are negotiated by household members.
+They are not computed by one equation.
+PEMAND (Persona-Enriched Multi-Agent Negotiation for Household Decision-Making) simulates that negotiation: survey records become theory-grounded personas, members propose independently, and a moderated multi-agent conversation converges on the household's decision.

-Evaluated on national and regional household surveys across travel and residential mobility, PEMAND outperforms classical ML and LLM baselines — see the [paper](https://arxiv.org/abs/2604.10475).
+Evaluated on national and regional household surveys across travel and residential mobility, PEMAND outperforms classical ML and LLM baselines.
+See the [paper](https://arxiv.org/abs/2604.10475) for details.

 ## Repositories